Design a wedding band that makes you excited to wear it for a lifetime.

-Tip#1 – Set a Budget: For most people, budget is usually the primary factor when it comes to buying a ring as it sets the boundaries of what you can realistically buy.
+Tip#1 – Set a Budget: For most people, your budget is usually the primary factor in your purchase as it sets the boundaries of what you can realistically buy.
 That’s why I always recommend my readers to decide on how much they want to spend before they even start shopping.

-Say for example, if you have a budget of $500, you can immediately eliminate the possibility of buying a platinum wedding band as well as rings with elaborate designs since they cost a lot more.
+For example, if you have a budget of $500, you can immediately eliminate the possibility of buying a platinum wedding band as well as rings with elaborate designs since they cost a lot more.

 In practice, any type of metal used in making jewelry can be used for wedding bands too.
 These metals include gold (yellow, rose and white), platinum, palladium and titanium, among others.

-For years, platinum has always been the number one choice of material used in wedding jewelry.
+For years, platinum has always been the #1 choice of material used in wedding jewelry.
 While platinum is pricey, it possesses some excellent qualities which can justify its cost.
 For instance, platinum is a very sturdy metal, has a beautiful white color, and doesn’t trigger irritable allergic reactions like white gold does.

 Gold is another commonly used material and can come in several shades of color.
 Unlike platinum, gold is rarely used in its purest form.
 Instead, gold is usually combined into alloys like 18k gold or 14k gold to make it more durable for everyday wear.

 Titanium is a light and sturdy metal.
 And because of this, many people opt for titanium when buying wedding bands, particularly for men.
 The downside of titanium rings is that they are very difficult to resize in the event you need to do so.

-However, with the huge array of ready-made designs available at many places, I don’t see the need to pay a ridiculous premium just for branding sake.
+However, with the huge array of ready-made designs available at many places, I don’t see the need to pay a ridiculous premium just for branding’s sake.
 That’s unless your other half specifically requests for a designer ring.

 You see, even if I do need something unique, I would be way better off by going for a fully customized ring design.
 Instead of buying one from a branded store, the end product of a customized project can look just as good (if not better) with a vendor like Brian Gavin.